srp33/WishBuilder/instructions.md

   #source deactivate WishBuilderDependencies
 ```

-5. Each time you would like to use the environment, you can easily activate it and use it in your code.
+E. Each time you would like to use the environment, you can easily activate it and use it in your code.
 This will commonly be used in the parse.sh (will be discussed below).
 Make sure that you comment out the environment activation commands before creating a pull request because this environment is not found on the container.

-#### On the supercomputer
+On the supercomputer
 ```
   source activate WishBuilderDependencies
   <execute-your-code>
   source deactivate WishBuilderDependencies
 ```

-#### Submitted pull requests
+Submitted pull requests
 ```
   #source activate WishBuilderDependencies
   <execute-your-code>